-He will follow Shani through her different projects in 2021 and 2022, including master classes in Mumbai at the Zubin Mehta Foundation, recordings with the Detroit DJ and Producer and pioneer of Techno Carl Craig, which will take place at London’s celebrated Abbey Road studios, sessions around the big Proust anniversaries in 2021 and 2022, with Natalie Dessay and Guillaume Gallienne.
+He will follow Shani through her different projects in 2021 and 2022, including master classes in Mumbai at the Zubin Mehta Foundation, recordings with the Detroit DJ and Producer and pioneer of Techno Carl Craig, which will take place at London’s celebrated Abbey Road studios, sessions around Proust anniversaries in 2021 and 2022, with Natalie Dessay and Guillaume Gallienne.

 Mark Kidel is a leading documentary film-maker, writer and critic specializing in music and the arts.
 He works mainly in the UK, France and Germany.